1 Preparing for flooding

 - Protect what you can by moving pets, vehicles, valuables, sentimental items and important documents to safety or higher ground.

-- Prepare an emergency kit, such as food that you can eat without cooking, clean bottled water and warm clothes.
+- Prepare an emergency kit, containing things such as food that doesn't need cooking, clean bottled water and warm clothes.

 - Charge your mobile phone.

 - Switch off gas, electricity and water at the mains.

 - Ensure sandbags or floor boards, air-brick covers and other flood protection products are in place.